deividcingolani/Altran-Docker-Travis-AWS/README.md

 AltranHeroes

-This repo is the same but with continuous Integration Workflow This is an application that provides gnomes information PROJECT Altran Heroes
+This repo is the same that altran Demo but with continuous Integration Workflow This is an application that provides gnomes information PROJECT Altran Heroes

 This is an application for a team who is playing a fantasy role-playing game and every time the heroes they play arrive at a town, they have the issue.
 They don't know the local population and what they can do to help them on their adventures.